 The #tags defined on the #GlobalPartnership #tag pivot help us to make specific wiki pages part of the discourse via social media (via Twitter, Google+, Facebook, …) , and they support every willing individual to follow and contribute to any discussion thread whenever she or he has time or urge.

 About 160 000 development discussion threads are supported if we only count those per country, that is 800 "sustainable development" topics per country.
 But it is a straightforward exercise to define unique tags per state, province, city or municipality for the same topics.
+This can be done by building upon the #WWlgu hashtags.

 The Actor Atlas targets to become a societal architecture repository3.
 The Actor Atlas contains: